-You won't pay more than \$60 for up to a two-month supply or for up to a three-month supply of each covered insulin product on Tier 3 and \$70 for up to a two-month supply or for up to a three-month supply of each covered insulin product on Tiers 4 and 5.
+You won't pay more than \$70 for up to a two-month supply or \$105 for up to a three-month supply of each covered insulin product regardless of the cost-sharing tier, even if you haven't paid your deductible.

-Section 2.3 You stay in the Initial Coverage Stage until your out-of-pocket costs for the year reach \$8,000
+Section 2.3 You stay in the Initial Coverage Stage until your out-of-pocket costs for the year reach \$2,000

-You stay in the Initial Coverage Stage until your total out-of-pocket costs reach \$8,000.
+You stay in the Initial Coverage Stage until your total out-of-pocket costs reach \$2,000.
 You then move on to the Catastrophic Coverage Stage.

 The Part D EOB that you receive will help you keep track of how much you, the plan, and any third parties have spent on your behalf during the year.
-Many people do not reach the \$8,000 limit in a year.
+Not all members will reach the \$2,000 out-of-pocket limit in a year.

 We will let you know if you reach this amount.
 If you do reach this amount, you will leave the Initial Coverage Stage and move on to the Catastrophic Coverage Stage.
-See Section 1.3 of Chapter 4 in your Evidence of Coverage on how Medicare calculates your out-of-pocket costs.
+See Section 1.3 on how Medicare calculates your out-of-pocket costs.